jungomi/coach_client/README.md

 partnership.user2.password = 'hispassword'
 ```

-The partnership provides a class method `list` is used to obtain a list of
+The partnership provides a class method `list` that is used to obtain a list of
 partnerships, which works the same way as the `User.list`.

 ```ruby